 During drop-off and pick-up times, all cars deliver and pick-up on Grove Street at the entrance to the parking lot.
 All cars proceed south down the hill.
 Vehicles will be numbered.
-All drivers are asked to display number signs at 11:30 AM.
+All drivers are asked to display carpool number signs at our dismissal carpool.
 For safety reasons, we request that only the Children’s Winter Garden with White Wing staff members open and close car doors.

-Drop-off supervision is provided between 8:15 and 8:30 AM for all classes, except our 2 year olds who arrive later.
+Drop-off supervision is provided between 8:15 and 8:45am depending on when your child’s classes carpool time is.
+This is for all classes, except our 2 year olds who arrive later.
 The Children’s Winter Garden with White Wing School cannot be liable for any unattended children.
-If you arrive after Children’s Winter Garden with White Wing Staff members are no longer on duty, parents must accompany children into the building and get them safely to their classrooms.
+If you arrive after Children’s Winter Garden with White Wing Staff members are no longer on duty, parents must accompany children to their classroom door in the front of the playground.
 Children must never enter the building alone.

 Scheduled conferences between parents and teachers are once a year for preschoolers and twice a year for Kindergarten programs.
 Parents should also feel free to contact the teachers and the director at other times during the school year by note or telephone.
 Teachers will not be available for discussions with parents during class sessions.
 When a parent has a concern about his/her child, he/she should ask the teacher for a conference time before or after school.
 Teachers do not discuss children at the door, in front of other parents, or in front of the child.

 On those days when the Nashua Public Schools are canceled Children’s Winter Garden with White Wing School will be closed as well.
 If there is a “delayed opening” all the morning preschool programs will be canceled.
 The MWF Extended day class and the M-F Pre K class, however, will come in at the delayed starting time of 10:00 AM.
 Afternoon programs will commence at 11:30.